RagnarB83/ash-documentation/docs/OpenMM-interface.rst

 Gentle_warm_up_MD will by default use `mdtraj <https://www.mdtraj.org>`_ to image trajectories for better visualization as well as calculate root-mean-square fluctuations.  mdtraj can be installed like this: pip install mdtraj
+See :doc:`module_dynamics`  for more details on the mdtraj interface.

 ######################################
 System setup via OpenMM: Modeller